1.1 Cash equivalent of deemed export benefits availed of Rs. 209.99

-In accordance with Accounting Standard (AS-28) Impairment of
+In accordance with Accounting Standard (AS-28) Impairment of Assets,

-has assessed as on the balance sheet date whether there are
+the company has assessed as on the Balance Sheet date whether there are

 any indications with regard to impairment of any of the assets.
 Based

-on such assessment it has been ascertained that no potential loss is
+on such assessment, it has been ascertained that no potential loss is

-made.
+present.
 Accordingly, no impairment loss has been provided in the books

 i) Estimated amount of contracts remaining to be executed on capital

 account and not provided for is Rs.
 23502.87 crore (previous year Rs.